nulsie/LycaClient/README.md

 I built **LycaClient v.Feather** because the modern web is leaving too many people behind.
 Most social media apps today are bloated with tracking scripts, heavy frameworks, and aggressive algorithms that choke older hardware.

 **Feather** is the "ultra-light" sibling to the main LycaClient.
 It is designed specifically for low-resource environments and devices as old as **15 years**.
 Whether you're reviving an old 2011 netbook, an early Android tablet, or just living with a painfully slow data connection, Feather is meant to keep you connected to the AT Protocol (Bluesky) without the lag.
+But the theme, styling and some functions are not as good as the other one which was a compromise for compatibility with older systems.

 ---